Find Affordable College Courses

 Columbus, OH

-Capital University did quite well in this year’s ranking of the best schools for drama and theater arts students.
-It came in at #8 on the list.
-Located in the large suburb of Columbus, Capital is a private not-for-profit college with a small student population.
+Capital University ranked #8 on this year’s Best Drama & Theater Arts Schools in Ohio list.
+Located in the large suburb of Columbus, Capital is a private not-for-profit school with a small student population.

-Full Drama & Theater Arts at Capital University Report
+Read full report on Drama & Theater Arts at Capital University

-Kent State University at Kent did quite well in this year’s ranking of the best schools for drama and theater arts students.
-It came in at #9 on the list.
-Located in the suburb of Kent, Kent State is a public school with a very large student population.
+Kent State University at Kent ranked #9 on this year’s Best Drama & Theater Arts Schools in Ohio list.
+Located in the large suburb of Kent, Kent State is a public college with a very large student population.

 Theater majors at Kent State take out an average of $25,449 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $236.

-Full Drama & Theater Arts at Kent State University at Kent Report
+Read full report on Drama & Theater Arts at Kent State University at Kent

 #10